leonkuessner/AI/Number-Recognition/README.md

 I used the MNIST dataset to train my model and the image is just a random combination of numbers.

 It is important to note that for this to work optimally, you should use black ink on a blank sheet of white paper.

+The result of my model is in the Figure_1.png file.
+As you can see, I achieved 100% accuracy on  this test